anymod/guide/docs/guide/index.md

 Verified mods have been screened for quality, browser compatibility, and security.
 We publish a weekly overview with new mods called [Module Monday](/module-monday/).

 Our goal at AnyMod is to make it easy to add rich features to any website or web app.
-We are always adding new mods to our library, and we love working closely with developers and teams to help build a better Internet.
+We are always adding new mods, and we love working closely with developers and teams to help build a better Internet.